25 Modern Mullet Hairstyles: How-To Guide & Maintenance Tips

 How do you style a modern mullet?

 Styling a modern mullet is all about enhancing texture, creating lift at the crown, and letting the back flow naturally.
-Whether your mullet is messy and grunge-inspired or polished and clean, the right products and techniques make all the difference.

 Step 1: Start with clean, towel-dried hair.